 I beseech you therefore, brethern, by the mercies of God, that ye present your bodies a living sacrifice, holy, acceptable unto God which is your reasonable service.
 And be not conformed to this world: but be ye transformed by the renewing of your mind, that ye may prove what is that good, and acceptable, and perfect will of God!

-Our next Stabilization Aftercare Program will be in Nashville, TN in April 2019 sponsored by Outreach Reentry Ministry, Inc. & Black Wall Street USA Inmate Reentry & Recovery Dept.
+Our next Stabilization Aftercare Conference will be in Florence, AL at the Shoals Chamber of Commerce on Thursday June 20th & Friday June 21st 2019 sponsored by Outreach Reentry Ministry, Inc. & Black Wall Street USA Inmate Reentry & Recovery Dept.

 Free at last!
 I want to first thank God for my release.
 I also want to thank the Outreach Reentry Ministry staff & volunteers for their daily encouragement and assistance during my incarceration and then upon my release.
 They offer the Christian Counseling that I needed while I was dealing with the initial crisis-levels in adjusting to the outside world.
 I wanirt to give a very special thanks to Mr. Chester McKinney and the McKinney family for the special acts of assistance & encouragement!!!!!